Service-learning in engineering education

 Many engineering educators see service-learning as the solution to several prevalent problems in engineering education today.
 In the past, engineering curriculum has fluctuated between emphasizing engineering science to focusing more on practical aspects of engineering.
 Today, many engineering educators are concerned their students do not receive enough practical knowledge of engineering and its context.
-Some speculate that adding context to engineering help to motivate engineering students' studies and thus improve retention and diversity in engineering schools.
+Some speculate that adding context to engineering helps motivate engineering students' studies and thus improve retention and diversity in engineering schools.
 Others feel that the teaching styles do not match the learning styles of engineering students.

 Many engineering faculty members believe the educational solution lies in taking a more constructivist approach, where students construct knowledge and connections between nodes of knowledge as opposed to passively absorbing knowledge.
 Educators see service-learning as a way to both implement a constructivism in engineering education as well as match the teaching styles to the learning styles of typical engineering students.
 As a result, many engineering schools have begun to integrate service-learning into their curricula.